 Latrobe Magnesium (LMG) focuses on environmental sustainability and circular economy, with its proprietary processes converting nearly 100% of waste resources into Magnesium and other valuable commodities.
 We are currently developing a demonstration plant at our Hazelwood North site with the first magnesium production due in the first half of 2023.
 Once this project is successful, we will develop a full-scale commercial 10,000+ tonne per annum (tpa) plant in the Latrobe Valley as a world-first, low cost, low-emission, and environmentally sustainable solution for producing Magnesium.

 The Project & How It Works

-Latrobe Magnesium (LMG) is working to develop a demonstration magnesium production plant in Victoria’s Latrobe Valley using a world-first process of combined hydromet / thermal reduction.
-Using a patented extraction process, the plant will harvest magnesium metal from a fly ash resource – a waste stream from brown coal power generation.
+The magnesium production plant will use a world-first patented extraction process of combined hydrometallurgical extraction / thermal reduction.
+The plant will recover magnesium metal from ash ‒ a waste resource from coal power generation plants, operating since 1924.

 Expo Passes include access to all 3 days of the exhibition, Global Opportunities presentations and complimentary seminars within the Collaboration Arena.Register now